PETER B. FREUND, PRINCIPAL OWNER, TRINITY SPORTS HOLDINGS

 ABOUT THE TEAMS

-The Memphis Redbirds are the Triple-A affiliate of the St. Louis Cardinals in the Pacific Coast League and play at AutoZone Park in Memphis, Tennessee.
-The Charleston RiverDogs are the Class-A affiliate of the New York Yankees and play at PNC Field in Moosic, Pennsylvania.
+The Memphis Redbirds are the Triple-A affiliate of the St. Louis Cardinals and play at AutoZone Park in Memphis, Tennessee.
+The Scranton Wilkes-Barre RailRiders are the Triple-A affiliate of the New York Yankees and play at PNC Field in Moosic, Pennsylvania.
 The Charleston RiverDogs are the Class-A affiliate of the Tampa Bay Rays and play at Joseph P. Riley Park in Charleston, South Carolina.
-The Williamsport Crosscutters are the Class-A affiliate of the Philadelphia Phillies in the New York-Penn League and play at BB&T Ballpark at Historic Bowman Field in Williamsport, Pennsylvania, home of the MLB Little League Classic broadcast on ESPN’s Sunday Night Baseball.
+The Williamsport Crosscutters are founding members of the MLB Draft League and play at BB&T Ballpark at Historic Bowman Field in Williamsport, Pennsylvania, home of the MLB Little League Classic, broadcast annually as part of ESPN’s Sunday Night Baseball.

 Craig was named the General Manager of the Memphis Redbirds in April 2014, and he added the title of President in 2016.
 As the Redbirds’ President/GM, Craig is responsible for running the day-to-day operations of the Cardinals’ Triple-A affiliate and AutoZone Park.
 In December 2016, Redbirds Principal Owner Peter Freund announced that Craig joined the ownership group for the franchise, along with Peter and the St. Louis Cardinals.